« Michelangelo's Coffee Shop | Main | Mickies Dairy Bar »

 Nichole ate the breakfast quesadilla with coffee and a mini Bloody Mary.

-Nichole gave Mickey's an A-; Angela and JM gave Mickey's a B+.
+Nichole gave Mickey's an A-; Angela and JM gave Mickey's a B+ (see our grading rubric).

 Help yourself to coffeeMickey's shrewd management saw the Madison smoking ban coming and figured rather than railing against fate, they'd diversify.
 They added eats to their service, including the brunch which we tried.
 We can recommend it.
 Mickey's has definitely retained that funky east side swagger (and the plaster gnome, and even some of the menus with the "kickass" penguins).
 Our server greeted us warmly with a "help yourself to coffee" and came around fast to take our orders.
 Angela noted with admiration that her headband and belt matched.